Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Ohio State's games this year have hit the over on seven of 12 set point totals (58.3%).

-- When Ohio State records more than 20.6 points, it is 7-5 against the spread and 10-2 overall.
+- When Ohio State scores more than 20.6 points, it is 7-5 against the spread and 10-2 overall.

-- In games that Ohio State amasses over 316.9 yards, the team is 7-5 against the spread and 10-2 overall.
+- Ohio State is 7-5 against the spread and 10-2 overall when the team amasses more than 316.9 yards.

-- The Buckeyes have nine giveaways this season, while the Utes have 14 takeaways .
+- This year, the Buckeyes have nine turnovers, five fewer than the Utes have takeaways (14).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.